neuropathology-lab/neurodetection/README.md

 This package was developed at the Laboratory of Neuropathology, KU Leuven, as part of a research initiative on risk factors in Alzheimer’s disease.
 It was conducted in collaboration with the Laboratory of Multi-omic Integrative Bioinformatics and the Laboratory of Neurobiology (KU Leuven).

-We acknowledge Sandra Tome for her valuable feedback and support in validating the classification algorithm.
+We acknowledge dr. Sandra Tome for her valuable feedback and support in validating the classification algorithm.

 We also wish to thank the broader open-source community, in particular the developers and maintainers of foundational packages such as NumPy, scikit-image, and related tools, upon which this project depends.